 The MHCnuggets LSTM neural network architecture accepts peptides of variable lengths as inputs so that ligand binding prediction can be performed for both MHC Class I and Class II alleles.
-To enable prediction for peptides that bind to rare MHC alleles with limited experimental data, in addition to several hundred allele-specific networks for common alleles, we designed a method to predict binding to a closely-related common allele.
+To enable binding prediction for rare MHC alleles with limited experimental data, we designed a method that leverages networks built for closely-related common alleles with extensive data.
 When available, we utilize a transfer learning protocol to integrate binding affinity and HLAp results in a single network model, to better represent the natural diversity of MHC-binding peptides.

-To assess the baseline performance assessment for MHCnuggets' allele-specific networks on binding affinity data, we compared our approach to the most widely used MHC Class I ligand prediction methods, using two validation sets of binding affinity measurements (Kim et al. (9) Bonsack et al. (12)).
+To assess the baseline performance assessment for MHCnuggets' allele-specific networks on binding affinity data, we compared our approach with the most widely used MHC Class I ligand prediction methods, using two validation sets of binding affinity measurements (Kim et al. (5) Bonsack et al. (8)).
 We trained and tested MHCnuggets (noMS) and MHCflurry (noMS) using the Kim et al dataset, and evaluated the predictions provided by NetMHC 3.0 and NetMHCpan 2.0.
 We observed that MHCnuggets' performance (PPVn = 0.829, auROC=0.924) was comparable to these methods (Figure 3a) (PPVn of all methods=0.825 +/- 0.005, auROC of all methods = 0.928 +/- 0.0031).
 MHCnuggets was also comparable (PPVn = 0.633, auROC=0.794) to these methods when tested on the Bonsack et al. dataset (PPVn of all methods = 0.625 +/- 0.008, auROC of all methods = 0.77 +/- 0.02) (Figure 3A) (+/- refers to standard deviation) (Table S3a, S3b, Table S4a, S4b).

-Historically, neoantigen prediction methods have focused on Class I and trained on binding affinity data from IEDB (42).
-More recent work has incorporated both binding affinity and HLAp data into network training (19,23).
-We compared MHCnuggets to several Class I predictors that also used both binding affinity and HLAp data: MHCflurry 1.2.0, MHCflurry (train-MS), NetMHC 4.0, and NetMHCpan 4.0.
-We selected the Bassani-Sternberg/Trolle (BST) HLAp dataset (11,30,33) as an independent benchmark, as it was not previously included as training data by any of these methods.
-For all alleles tested, MHCnuggets achieved an overall PPVn of 0.46 and auROC of 0.85 (Figure 3B).
+Historically, neoantigen prediction methods have focused on Class I and trained on binding affinity data from IEDB (50).
+More recent work has incorporated both binding affinity and HLAp data into network training (14,18).
+We compared MHCnuggets with several Class I predictors that also used both binding affinity and HLAp data: MHCflurry 1.2.0, MHCflurry (train-MS), NetMHC 4.0, and NetMHCpan 4.0.
+We selected the Bassani-Sternberg/Trolle (BST) HLAp dataset (7,24,27) as an independent benchmark, as it was not previously included as training data by any of these methods.
+For all alleles tested, MHCnuggets achieved an overall PPVn of 0.42 and auROC of 0.82 (Figure 3B).
 On average, MHCnuggets' PPVn was more than three times higher than MHCflurry 1.2.0, MHCflurry (train-MS), NetMHC 4.0, and NetMHCpan 4.0.
 For all alleles, MHCnuggets predicted substantially fewer binders than other methods, resulting in fewer false positive predictions.
-We further analyzed PPVn performance by stratifying according to peptide length.
-McNuggets' increased PPVn was most prominent for peptides of length 9, 10, and 11 (Figure 3C).
-The length distribution of predicted binders was also commensurate with the observed distribution of naturally occurring binders in the HLAp benchmark tests (Trolle 2016 (Table S5a, S5b, S5c, S5d).
+Stratifying by peptide length, MHCnuggets' increased PPVn was most prominent for peptides of length 9, 10, and 11 (Figure 3C).
+The length distribution of predicted binders was also commensurate with the observed distribution of naturally occurring binders in the HLAp benchmark tests (Trolle 2016; Table S5a, S5b, S5c, S5d).